 We expect to publish from time to time interim topline or preliminary data from our clinical trials.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 We also make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
 As a result, the topline or preliminary results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
 Preliminary or topline data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, interim and preliminary data should be viewed with caution until the final data are available.
 From time to time, we may also disclose interim data from our clinical trials.
-Interim data from clinical trials are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available or as patients from our clinical trials continue other treatments for their disease.
-Adverse differences between preliminary or interim data and final data could significantly harm our reputation and business prospects.
+Interim data from clinical trials are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data and final data could significantly harm our reputation and business prospects.
 Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our common stock.